citp/privacy-policy-historical/c/ca/car/cartier.com.md

-> *The following text is extracted and transformed from the cartier.com privacy policy that was archived on 2013-08-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130824202128id_/http%3A//www.cartier.com/privacy-notice-12854) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cartier.com privacy policy that was archived on 2014-11-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141129201250id_/http%3A//www.cartier.com/privacy-notice) for the most accurate reproduction.*

-# Privacy Policy - Cartier.
+# Privacy Notice - Cartier.
 The renowned French jeweler and fine watchmaker.

 CARTIER has established its Privacy Policy in respect of the confidence its clientele places in it and in conformity with high standards of data protection to which it is committed.